-"Have the ambition, confidence and drive to go beyond the area you're working in," advises Terry Stephens, creative director at Moving Brands.
+"Have the ambition, confidence and drive to go beyond the area you're working in," advises Terry Stephens, creative director at Studio Nomad.
 "Look for inspiration that you can apply to your work in a way that's relevant to you."

 02. Set broad horizons

 "Read something new, watch something different, or visit someplace and get lost," urges art director and experimental typographer Craig Ward.
 "If you're going to develop as a designer, you need to develop as a person."